-The overarching objectives of the policy are to;

-- promote the Authorities visions and values, - protect the rights and health and safety of the general public, workers, residents, small businesses, minority and vulnerable groups, - and to ensure consistent and transparent decision making. - 1.1 This document outlines the policy, which will guide South Cambridgeshire District Council when considering applications for licences.
-The Authority will determine each application on its' individual merits and this policy should not be regarded or interpreted as an indication that any requirement of the relevant law may be overridden. - 1.2 The Local Government (Miscellaneous Provisions) Act 1982 (1982 Act) Schedule 4 is the licensing regime to control Street Trading consent within determined locations within the district of South Cambridgeshire
+- 1.1 The overarching objectives of the policy are to: - promote the Authority's visions and values - protect the rights and health and safety of the general public, workers residents, small businesses, minority and vulnerable groups, and - ensure consistent and transparent decision-making. - 1.2 This document outlines the policy, which will guide South Cambridgeshire District Council when considering applications for licences.
+The Authority will determine each application on its individual merits and this policy should not be regarded or interpreted as an indication that any requirement of the relevant law may be overridden. - 1.3 The Local Government (Miscellaneous Provisions) Act 1982 (1982 Act) Schedule 4 is the licensing regime to control Street Trading consent within determined locations within the district of South Cambridgeshire.